It's time to talk about your bowels.

 How do you treat IBD?

 There’s been a paradigm shift in IBD treatment in the past 15 years, according to The Iowa Clinic’s IBD experts.
 Once a diagnosis is made, the disease is objectively monitored and tightly controlled, similar to the way blood sugars are closely watched with diabetes.
-While everybody’s treatment plan is different, it primarily comes down to medication and diet.
+While everybody’s treatment plan is different, it primarily comes down to the right medication regimen for you.

 You share in the decision-making with your GI doctor to figure out the best medication regimen for you and your lifestyle.
 Together, you fine-tune the treatment plan to resolve your unique symptoms and triggers.